mpv-player/mpv/DOCS/man/input.rst

     ``video-params/gamma``
         The gamma function in use as string.
 (Exact values subject to change.)

+    ``video-params/nom-peak``
+        The video encoding's nominal peak brightness as float.

+    ``video-params/sig-peak``
+        The video file's tagged signal peak as float.

     ``video-params/chroma-location``
         Chroma location as string.
 (Exact values subject to change.)